ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 ### 3a.
 Enable Security

-To enable Keycloak - in the ui/app/admin_model.yaml file - go to the settings/style_guide and change these values:
+To enable Keycloak - in the ui/app/admin_model.yaml file - go to the settings/style_guide and change these values and use the app-build to activate keyloak.

     use_keycloak: true
     keycloak_url: http://localhost:8080